V-Squared/V-Squared.github.io/diy/compare/missing-standard.md

 ### Lower Cost

 Lower costs are always the best driving force to successfully introduce new standards.
-V² Modular PC standards offer significant cost savings for Mini and All-In-One PCs, bringing their cost down to the same level of a Desktop PC with same specs.
+V² Modular PC standards offer significant cost savings for Mini and All-In-One PCs, bringing their cost down to the same level of a corresponding Desktop PC.

 ### Flexibility